Students display 29 pieces of art at professional exhibit

 The artwork of 15 students at North Central College will be showcased at the Paramount Theatre Art Gallery in Aurora as part of the 2016 Paramount Grand Gallery.
 The free exhibit will be on display through March 28.

-Students and pieces of artwork were selected by North Central College Associate Professor of Art Barry Skurkis, who works with the curator of the gallery.
+Seniors who have completed the studio art major submitted their own personal pieces of artwork that were hand-selected by North Central College Associate Professor of Art Barry Skurkis, who works with the curator of the gallery.
 The diverse collection includes 29 pieces of art created with mixed media, oils, acrylic on canvas, wood, tar, watercolor and more.

 Meaghan Green, one of the student artists chosen to participate in the professional exhibit, said, “I’m proud to say that it’s one of our larger shows … quite a few of my peers took advantage of this opportunity.”
 A senior from Naperville, Green is majoring in studio art and English writing and has two pieces in oil paint on display.